 Open the lvm configuration file using your choice of editor.

 # vim /etc/lvm/lvm.conf

-Search for word autoextend.
-By Default the value will be similar to below.
+Search for the word autoextend.
+By default, the value will be similar to below.

-Change the 100 to 75 here, if so auto extend threshold is 75 and auto extend percent is 20, it will expand the size more by 20 Percent
+Change the 100 to 75 here, if so auto extend threshold is 75 and the auto-extend percent is 20, it will expand the size by 20 Percent

-If the snapshot volume reach 75% it will automatically expand the size of snap volume by 20% more.
-Thus,we can expand automatically.
+If the snapshot volume reaches 75% it will automatically expand the size of the snap volume by 20% more.
+Thus, we can expand automatically.
 Save and exit the file using wq!.

-This will save snapshot from overflow drop.
+This will save snapshots from overflow drop.
 This will also help you to save more time.
-LVM is the only Partition method in which we can expand more and have many features as thin Provisioning, Striping, Virtual volume and more Using thin-pool, let us see them in the next topic.
+LVM is the only Partition method in which we can expand more and have many features such as thin Provisioning, Striping, Virtual volume, and more Using thin-pool, let us see them in the next topic.